 Jennifer Howe focuses her practice on family law matters including divorce, parentage, child support, parenting time, and post-judgment proceedings.
-Jennifer practices in Cook, DuPage, Kane, and McHenry counties.
-Jennifer is also mediator with Cook County.
+Jennifer practices in Cook, DuPage and Kane counties.
+Jennifer is on the Cook County Domestic Relations Division’s list of court-certified mediators.

 Jennifer represents her clients appropriately depending on the individual client’s goals and the type of advocate needed in that particular situation.
 She has experience in all types of cases, from amicable, expeditious, cost-effective matters to highly litigious cases.
 She is comfortable negotiating a settlement agreement or arguing a case in court.
 She values her ability to communicate and work with her clients to achieve the best possible result during a difficult time.
 Jennifer has an eye for detail and strives to meet her client’s expectations.